starkbank/sdk-python/README.md

 ### Pay a BR Code

-Paying a BR Code is also simple.
+Paying a BRCode is also simple.
+After extracting the BRCode encoded in the PIX QRCode, you can do the following:

 ```python
 import starkbank